Do you want to install WordPress on your Windows computer locally?

 Enabling Pretty Permalinks in WAMP

-After numerous request via twitter, facebook, email, and comments in this post, we have written a guide on how to move WordPress from WAMP local server to a live site.
-Hopefully you guys will find it helpful when you are ready to deploy your local site to production.
+We’ve also written a separate guide on how to move WordPress from local server to a live site.
+Hopefully, you’ll find it helpful when you are ready to deploy your local site to production.

-We hope that this article helped you install WordPress on your Windows computer using WAMP.
 Having a local server environment is great for learning and testing purposes.
-Remember, if you want to run a blog for other people to see, then you do not need to install WordPress on your computer.
-You need to install WordPress on a web hosting provider.
-If you have any questions, then please feel free to ask in the comments below.
+However, if you want to start a WordPress blog for other people to see, then you do not need to install WordPress on your computer.
+You need to install WordPress on a WordPress hosting provider.